 - The Mark 37 was a much simplified single mounting developed by Northern Ordnance, Inc. that was primarily intended for merchant ships and auxiliaries.
 This mounting lacked hoists and shields and had a simplified sighting system as it was designed to be used only in local control.
+Early mods did not have fuze setters but starting with Mod 8 these were added.
 Over 3,600 were built during the war, with about 1,600 of these being used on merchant ships.

 - Destroyers of the Gridley (DD-380), Dunlap (DD-384) and Bagley (DD-386) classes had something of a mixed battery, as they had enclosed base ring mountings on the bow, but open pedestal mountings on the stern.
 USS Benham (DD-397) was the first destroyer with a uniform battery of base ring single mountings, although the stern mounts were still of the open type.
 It was not until the larger Fletcher (DD-445) class that destroyers had all of their guns in enclosed mountings.